Help Free the Innocent

 Our clients do not have the resources to prove their innocence.
 The California Innocence Project provides pro bono services and pays all of the investigation and litigation costs for all of our cases—more than 1,500 cases each year.
-As an independent organization we must raise funding to continue our valuable work.
-To make a tax-deductible donation to the California Innocence Project click here.
+As an independent organization, we must raise funds to continue our valuable work.
+We cannot free the innocent without help from the public.
+Please consider making a tax-deductible donation to the California Innocence Project here.

 Justice finally served.

 If it weren’t for the California Innocence Project I wouldn’t have played football, I wouldn’t be working.